VisualLacky/WareHouse_Rest_App/README.md

 <br/>DEPLOYMENT INSTRUCTIONS:<br/>
 - Run SQL_BD_INIT_SCRIPT in database for data initiation<br/>
 - Connect database in META-INF/context.xml<br/>
+- Run application on a tomcat server (/WareHouseAppBE is a standart context path for app)<br/>
-- Run application and you are good to go!<br/>
+- You are good to go!<br/>

 <br/><br/>You can test api via local link:<br/>
 < http://localhost:8080/WareHouseAppBE/swagger/index.html >